NRL Under-20s: Team performance

+Comprehensive regular season results

+Comprehensive regular season results of the National Youth Competition by club.

 Awards

 Player of the Year

 The National Youth Competition Player of the Year award is the premier individual award in the National Youth Competition.
 The voting for the award is similar to the Dally M Medal voting, where after each National Youth Competition game 3 points are awarded to the best player on ground, 2 points to the second and 1 point to the third.
 As of 2017, every winner of the award has gone on to play first grade in the NRL.
 The inaugural winner was Ben Hunt from the Brisbane Broncos in 2008.
 Hunt is also the youngest player to win the award, at age 18 years, 5 months and 13 days.

 Jack Gibson Medal

 The Jack Gibson Medal is awarded to the man of the match of the Toyota Cup grand final.
 The award is named after legendary rugby league coach, Jack Gibson.
 Gibson, who guided Eastern Suburbs to premierships in 1974 and 1975, the Parramatta Eels to three successive premierships from 1981 to 1983 and was named coach of the Team of the Century, died in 2008.